The Complete Guide to ‘Natural Wine’

 Are there any downsides to natural wines?

 At Vintage Roots we support the natural wine movement.
-The ethos behind natural wines is akin to that held by our organic and biodynamically certified producers – indeed we work with winemakers who consider themselves natural winemakers.
-The Vintage Roots approach is explained in the illustration below:
+The ethos behind natural wines is akin to that held by our organic and biodynamically certified producers – indeed we work with organic winemakers who consider themselves natural winemakers.

-The cost of many natural wines is high, with prices well in excess of £10+ per bottle and that makes them unobtainable for many.
+The cost of many natural wines is high, with prices well in excess of £15-£20+ per bottle and that makes them unobtainable for many.
 Also, the decision to work with less sulphur does make the wines at increased risk of deterioration.
-However, at Vintage Roots, we select our no and low sulphur wines very rigorously.
+However, at Vintage Roots, we select our no sulphur added and low sulphur added organic wines very rigorously.
 Selection is vital, and over the last five years, we have found no discernible difference with these wines ‘going off’ early.
 You can enjoy them with confidence!

 I’ve bought my first natural wine – what should I expect?

 Chances are the wine could be cloudy and have some sediment.
 This is because the wine will not have been filtered or fined.
-The aroma is likely to a little wilder than you are familiar with earthy, nutty, farmyard-like smells being much more common.
+The aroma is likely to a little wilder than what’s familiar – with earthy, nutty, farmyard-like smells being much more common.
 These wines cannot be pigeonholed.
 Lovers of the style will tell you that the palate will be more alive and vivid.
 It’s not unlikely that some of the flavours may strike you as a touch yeasty, or even sour, and towards a cider taste.
-For many, natural wines are the top choice if you’re fanatical about food and wine pairing.
+For many, natural wines make excellent options for food and wine pairings.

 Pierre Jancou writes, “some natural wines need to be opened several hours before they are served.
 They can smell unappealing at first or contain gas, making them slightly fizzy.
 They are also likely to contain sediment.
 A little bit of patience and a decanter are all that is needed.”